crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

-That this logic bares close relation to modern 3SF will come as no surprise when one recalls it was precisely from Böhme’s doctrine—as translated into a theory of the colour wheel by the Romantic painter Philipp Otto Runge—that Jorn was inspired to revive the game.
+That this logic bares close relation to modern 3SF will come as no surprise when one recalls it was precisely from Böhme’s doctrine—as translated into a theory of the colour wheel by the Romantic painter Philipp Otto Runge—that Jorn was inspired to revive the game (22).
 That said, the formulation will still appear baffling to most players, being more akin to that of German philosopher G.W.F.
 Hegel and his famous dialectical system, commonly reduced to the trinity of thesis-antithesis-synthesis.
 For Hegel, superposition was simply the immanent relation of internal limits; revolution was not a transcendental affair.

 <br />